FZambia/django-realtime-playground/README.md

 ![chat](https://raw.github.com/FZambia/django-realtime-playground/master/chat.png "chat page")

-By default every async server will run on port 8001, but you can easily change in in code.
+By default every async server will run on port 8001, but you can easily change it in code.
 But do not forget to change `ASYNC_BACKEND_URL` in Django's `settings.py`

 How it works.
 -------------